CS257-F23/team-project-c/README.md

 You can also run

-`python3 pyspill.py lookup --c "exxonmobil pipeline co"`
+`python3 pyspill.py lookup -c "exxonmobil pipeline co"`

 Which displays some summary statistics about a particular company.